In this article

 If you are abroad and don’t have access to your passport, providing you are a British national, the British Embassy can issue you with an Emergency Travel Document, once they are satisfied of your identity, which is why leaving passport details in advance with a trusted friend can be important.

 If you are not a British national the Forced Marriage Unit would advise you to also contact the nearest Embassy of the country whose nationality you hold to seek help with getting a new travel document.
-A list of British organisations worldwide can be found here.
+A list of British organisations worldwide.